Gary McGhee: Professional career

 After two seasons playing in Europe, McGhee joined the Golden State Warriors for the 2013 NBA Summer League.
 In December 2013, he signed with MHP Riesen Ludwigsburg.

 On July 30, 2014, McGhee signed with Romanian team CSM Oradea.

 On November 20, 2014, McGhee signed with Sigal Prishtina from Kosovo.
 On December 18, 2014, he signed with CB Breogán.

 On July 29, 2016, McGhee signed with German club Tigers Tübingen.

 On October 23, 2017, McGhee signed with Greek club Kymis.

 On July 27, 2018, McGhee signed with Greek club Aris.

 On August 10, 2019, McGhee signed with Mamak Belediye Yeni Mamak Spor of the Turkish Basketball First League.

 On September 3, 2019, McGhee signed with Benfica of the Portuguese Basketball League.
 He averaged 7.5 points and 5.3 rebounds per game.

 On November 5, 2020, McGhee signed with Básquet Coruña of the LEB Oro.

 On July 15, 2021, McGhee signed with Abejas de León of the LNBP.
 He averaged 11.5 points and 8.5 rebounds per game.

 On November 17, 2021, McGhee signed with Regatas Corrientes of the Liga Nacional de Básquet.
 After the 2021–22 season with Regatas Corrientes in Argentina, McGhee signed with Club Nacional de Football of the Uruguayan Basketball League for the 2022–23 campaign.

-In 2023, he returned to Regatas Corrientes for another season in Argentina's Liga Nacional.
+On July 11, 2023, McGhee signed a contract to return to Regatas Corrientes for another season in Argentina's Liga Nacional.

-In March 2024, he joined Apaches de Mexicali in Mexico's Liga Nacional de Baloncesto Profesional.
+In March 2024, McGhee joined Apaches de Mexicali in Mexico's Liga Nacional de Baloncesto Profesional.
 Later in April 2024, McGhee signed with Guaiqueríes de Margarita of Venezuela's Superliga Profesional de Baloncesto.

+Coaching career

 In September 2024, McGhee transitioned into coaching, joining the Indiana Pacers as a team assistant.

+On September 25, 2026, the Minnesota Timberwolves hired McGhee to serve as a player development associate under head coach Chris Finch.